stryngs/piCopilot/README.md

     * Clear the cache in history as a workaround.
 * kBlue can cause ubertooth hangs with multiple on/off calls.
     * Reboot is easiest, but "killall -9 ubertooth-btle" works for the ssh

+## Why does most of the system run as root!?
+piCopilot expects a secured network.
+It is not recommended to connect the pipeline network to any network where untrusted users are present or have the ability to manipulate or sniff traffic.

+"Pick one thing and do it well".

+Support is available using the FOSS model if you need assistance with modifications on some of the lower level aspects of piCopilot usage.

 ## Lessons learned from tools like piCopilot
 1.Keep Wireless and Bluetooth off when not in use, seriously.
 Yes, really.